justanothercell/parser_tutorial/tutorial/structure.md

 | BinaryOp              | left: AST, right: AST, op: str |
 | UnaryOp               | item: AST, op: str             |

-You may have noticed that there is no correspondign class for Bracketed expressions.
+You may have noticed that there is no corresponding class for bracketed expressions.
 This is because brackets simply change the shape of the tree:
 ```
 a * (b + c) | BinaryOp with: left = a,     right = b + c, op = "*"